Save St. George Island Beaches

 The Facts

-On St. George Plantation, beach-front homes were each platted and encumbered with a 100-foot Beach Use Easement (legal agreement for private use by other lot owners in the plat) which started 339 feet seaward of Plantation Pass and extended for 100 feet towards the water.
+On St. George Plantation, beach-front homes were each platted and encumbered with a 100-foot Beach Access Easement (legal agreement for private use by other lot owners in the plat) which started 339 feet seaward of Plantation Pass and extended for 100 feet towards the water.

 *Image: Satellite Image from 1995.
 Click to zoom in.

-Since the loss of the private property on which the Beach Use Easement was platted, these beachfront properties from the dune to the Mean High Water Line are no longer encumbered by the easement, meaning the other lot owners in the plat may only walk through the shallow water along the shore—i.e. seaward of the current mean high water line (MHWL).
+Since the loss of the private property on which the Beach Access Easement was platted, these beachfront properties from the dune to the Mean High Water Line are no longer encumbered by the easement, meaning the other lot owners in the plat may only walk through the shallow water along the shore—i.e. seaward of the current mean high water line (MHWL).

 The previous HOA Board understood that beach loss was a problem for everyone and started to address the problem—but a small group of homeowners didn’t want to pay for beach repairs and took over the board by convincing others to ignore the issue, too.